 #1.
 Rank Position

-Content that follows Google’s E-A-T framework (expertise, authoritativeness, trustworthiness) tends to provide value to the end users, and so also tends to have a good rank position.
+Content that follows Google’s E-A-T framework (expertise, authoritativeness, trustworthiness) tends to provide value to the end users and have a good rank position.

-If you’re content ranks on the second page of Google, you can refresh the content to try to enhance the content to properly address the target query, but if you rank in a position higher than ~50, your content likely missed the mark.
+If you’re content ranks on the second page of Google, you can refresh the content to try to enhance it to properly address the target query.
+But if you rank in a position higher than ~50, your content likely missed the mark and you may need to start from scratch.

 #2.
 Impressions